johncave/taglib/README.md

 ## Jenkins Take-Home Task
 The Jenkins take-home task is completed in my repo https://github.com/johncave/taglib

-### 1. (Optional) Install Jenkins
+### 1. Install Jenkins

-If you don’t want to use an exiting Jenkins instance, a docker-compose.yaml file is provided in the repo.
-Check out the repo and run `docker-compose up`, and connect to http://localhost:8080/jenkins/, copy the password in from the Docker Compose logs, and install the recommended plugins.
+If you don’t want to use an exiting Jenkins instance with Docker support already installed, a docker-compose.yaml file is provided in the repo.
+With Docker installed, check out the repo, run `docker compose up`, and connect to http://localhost:8080/jenkins/, copy the password in from the Docker Compose logs, and install the recommended plugins.
 Skip the remaining steps to continue using the default admin user.

 ### 2. Configure Jenkins

 The “Docker” and “Docker Pipelines” plugins must be installed.
 In the Jenkins UI, navigate to `Manage Jenkins > Plugins > Available Plugins`, and search for “Docker”.
 Tick the two plugins and click install.

-### Run The Pipeline
+### 3. Run The Pipeline

 Once there is a Jenkins instance with Docker support available, running the pipeline is pretty simple.
 1. On the Jenkins Homepage / Dashboard, click “New Item”.